remne/p1ib/README.md

 7. When entering http://p1ib.local/ (or the IP number) in the webbrowser url you will once again see the dashboard.
 If you selected correct power meter option in the settings page you will see the graphs beeing updated with your current power consumption.

 8. At this point it is recommended press the menu icon once again.
 If the "firmware" menu option have an *red badge* with an '!' on it, it means that there is a new firmware available.
 It is recommended to always update to the latest recommended firmware in the firmware-page.

-Note.
-Only the Chrome web browser is supported at this moment due to certain javascript dependencies.

 # Menues